Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 26. Roberts radios

 These cute radios (also seen in the photo at the top of the post), also have amazing quality.
-I’ve talked about them a lot over the years, even giving one away a few years back during a British Week, but they really are worth it.
-You will also spy a Roberts Radio illustrated on the cover of my upcoming book – Savoring the Sojourn – as it really does play an everyday role of bringing something I savor – music – into my life.
+I’ve talked about them a lot over the years, even giving one away a few years back during a British Week because they really are worth it.
+You will also spy a Roberts Radio illustrated on the cover of my upcoming book – Savoring the Sojourn – as it plays an everyday role of bringing something I savor – music – into my life.

 ~Shop Roberts Radios directly here.